raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 (Note that the original code still runs all of its test cases perfectly: if you remove the garbage collection module from the project and don't run any of the gc-specific specs, Cafe au Life retains 100% of its original functionality.
 That's what refactoring means: Changing the way a program is organized or "factored," without adding to or removing its functionality.)

-**This is a work-in-progress, please do not post to hacker News, &c.**
+**This is a work-in-progress!
+Please do not post to Hacker News, &c.**

 ---